hipsleek/hipsleek/README.md

 # Installation Guide for HIP/SLEEK

-You will need opam and a recent OCaml compiler (tested on 4.12.1).
+You will need opam and OCaml 4.14.1.

 ```sh
 # Install opam dependencies